 On a more dangerous level, they could use you to trick you into believing you have false memories, which is called ‘gaslighting.’

-7. They have no respect for personal boundaries
+12. No respect for personal boundaries

-A marriage has rules and these rules make it possible for two people to be free (sounds a bit ironic) but when you think about it, it’s true.
+A marriage has rules, and these rules make it possible for two people to be free (sounds a bit ironic), but when you think about it, it’s true.

 Having no respect for your boundaries is another sign that you are married to a narcissist.

 Given that a narcissist ignores the most general principle of ‘compromise’ in a marriage, they would even lack the compassion to address your sacrifices.